some-natalie/some-natalie/README.md

 - 🔭 I’m currently working on automating everything put in front of me.
 - 🌱 I’m currently learning some more in-depth Kubernetes administration.
 - 🎤 Public speaking is fun!
-I talked at [DevSecOps Days Denver 2020](https://www.devsecopsdays.com/2020-devsecops-days-denver) [here](https://www.youtube.com/watch?v=ugDaAnXDp1Q).
-- 📫 How to reach me: For work related stuff, please reach out by opening a support ticket in our internal IT systems.
-For personal stuff, you should probably reach out the way you normally would.
+Check out what I've been up to [here](SPEAKING.md).
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
 It's [here](RESUME.md), but you can also look at a little bit of what I've been up to in my profile.
-Most of my work is in private environments that aren't reflected here.
 If you want to know about where else I've worked and went to school, you should go to [LinkedIn](https://linkedin.com/in/nsomersall).